 Port wine is all about having fun.
 When you pair your Port with the right foods, you can have a better tasting experience.
 A young to mature filled and fruit-driven Vintage Port pairs well with dark chocolate or a strong mozzarella like Stilton.
 Older, more graceful and sophisticated Vintage Ports need no accompaniment and can be savored alone, away from other foods.

-VI.
 Benefits of port wine

 Numerous experiments on all types of port wine drinking have discovered different links between enhancing one’s quality of life and its consumption.
 Owing to the lack of water in ancient times, wine in general and Port wine in particular, became a need rather than a privilege, and it came to symbolize sustenance and survival.